harlan-zw/nuxt-seo/docs/content/1.robots/1.getting-started/how-it-works.md

 ---
 title: How It Works
-description: Learn more about how Nuxt Simple Robots works.
+description: Learn more about how Nuxt Robots works.
 ---

 Nuxt Robots tells robots (crawlers) how to behave by creating a `robots.txt` file for you, adding a `X-Robots-Tag` header and `<meta name="robots">` tag to your site